 Will all offers be hyper-customized in the future?
 Will marketers stop using segmentation?
 What are the limitations and perceived value of hyper-personalisation?

-Given the value that it brings, hyper-personalisation will first be applied to these priority segments to provide them a unique, differentiated and unforgettable experience, which is perfectly aligned to their expectations.
+Given the value that it brings, hyper-personalisation will first be applied to these priority segments to provide them with a unique, differentiated and unforgettable experience, which is perfectly aligned with their expectations.

-In fact, there are three main limitations of hyper-personalisation that may lead us to believe that the widespread use of hyper-personalisation is nothing more than a theory:
+In fact, three main limitations of hyper-personalisation may lead us to believe that the widespread use of hyper-personalisation is nothing more than a theory:

-• ƒ Limitations with respect to the use of personal data,
+- Limitations concerning the use of personal data,

-The limitation to the widespread implementation of hyper-personalisation comes in the form of difficulties that marketers face to interpret the almost infinite number of data models.
-Today, it is already clear that, from a technical standpoint, the abundance of data collected quickly results in an information overload, and thus added complexity, for organisations, which are then faced with the problem of over- learning or overfitting.
+The limitation to the widespread implementation of hyper-personalisation comes in the form of difficulties that marketers face in interpreting the almost infinite number of data models.
+Today, it is already clear that, from a technical standpoint, the abundance of data collected quickly results in an information overload, and thus added complexity, for organisations, which are then faced with the problem of over-learning or overfitting.

 On one side, segmentation is meant to ease the targeting of some priority customer segments, and thus, to balance investments to ensure efficiency (Marketing, Communication, R&D, etc.).
 On the other side, hyper-personalisation is theoretically meant to provide brands with the capacity to both address the entire market while fulfilling the specific needs